Yehupetz: Portrayal

-From the story "The Roof Falls In" (also translated as "Tevye Blows A Small Fortune" or "The Bubble Bursts") we learn that Tevye and Menahem-Mendl first meet in Yehupetz, where Menahem-Mendl had already been lived illegally of a year and a half, and they chatted about Menahem-Mendl's financial dealings, "how one day he's rich and the next a pauper" (which are detailed in Chapter II: "Papers: The Yehupetz stock exchange" of The Adventures of Mehahem-Mendl).
+From the story "The Roof Falls In" (also translated as "Tevye Blows A Small Fortune" or "The Bubble Bursts") we learn that Tevye and Menahem-Mendl first meet in Yehupetz, where Menahem-Mendl had already been living illegally for a year and a half, and they chat about Menahem-Mendl's financial dealings, "how one day he's rich and the next a pauper" (which are detailed in Chapter II: "Papers: The Yehupetz stock exchange" of The Adventures of Mehahem-Mendl).
 Menahem-Mendl tries to convince Tevye to join his speculations, arguing that Yehupetz is a city of opportunities: "There are in Yehupetz those who were not too long ago going around without shoes, were nobodies, servants, porters.
 Today they have their own houses made of stone surrounded by high walls.
 Their wives complain about their indigestion and go abroad for a cure, while they ride around Yehupetz on rubber wheels and pretend not to know anyone!"

 In the 1907 story "Sprintze" we learn that a great misfortune had befallen the Jews of Yehupetz and that all the wealthy ones had rushed out: "God wanted to do something for His Jews, and so a misfortune befell us, a disaster, a constitutzia!
-Ay, a constitutzia !
+Ay, a constitutzia!
 Suddenly our rich people panicked and stampeded out of Yehupetz, heading abroad, supposedly to the spas to take the waters, to the mineral baths to calm their nerves—pure nonsense."
 Here "constitutzia" refers to tsar's October Manifesto in which the first Russian Constitution was promised, and which was followed by the 1905 Kyiv pogrom (and other pogroms all over the Russian Empire).

 Antoni Bortnowski remarks that Yehupetz was not the only portrayal of Kyiv by Sholem Aleichem.
 A very unpleasant image of an unnamed town was given in the novel The Bloody Hoax, but numerous hints, such as "a large glorious city where a Jew needs a residence permit", point at Kyiv.